|A visit to the Pacific Ocean in San Francisco|

 · Do not participate in any games which would result in you being kissed or handled in any way.

 If a hand approaches a bit of jewelry, step back and unpin it for inspection.

 · Never speak or act in anger; do not boast or brag.

 · Do not remove your gloves when making a formal visit.

 · Do not be nosy or overly inquisitive; do not meddle or tell tales.

 · Never stare around the room when visiting, or walk about examining the furnishings unless invited to do so.

 Andrea, remember that a true lady will go quietly and unobtrusively about her business when on the street, never seeking to attract the attention of the opposite sex, at the same time recognizing acquaintances with a courteous bow, and friends with pleasant words of greeting.

 After reading this list, I wondered why Auntie never writes any rules for the boys.
 Well, I found one that she wrote a long time ago!
-Tomorrow you'll see "Rules for Gentlemen."
+Stay tuned for her "Rules for Gentlemen."